 Patients with bipolar disorder have a 69% to 99% chance to experience insomnia during a manic episode.
 Similarly, depressed patients have a 65% to 90% to develop some kind of sleep-related issue — mostly insomnia or obstructive sleep apnea.

-18. Children with ADHD develop a variety of sleep disorders.
+18. Sleep data show that 25-50% of patients with ADHD develop a variety of sleep disorders.

 In comparison, 36% of them experience involuntary movements (restless legs syndrome and periodic limb movement disorder), which lowers their sleep quality and shortens its duration.

-19. Young people use technology to monitor their sleep.
+19. Young people use technology to monitor their sleep, which is one of the most popular sleep trends.

 A 2017 research showed that younger people in the US tend to be more informed about the benefits of sleep, and statistics indicate that 32% of adults use sleep-tracking apps regularly to monitor their sleep and get insight into its quality.